ABOUT THE ARTIST

 Medow is represented by PDNB Gallery in Dallas Texas.

-In 2018, many of Medow's prints from her Envisioning Habitat series are on view at the Wildling Museum in Solvang, California.
+In 2018, many of Medow's prints from her Envisioning Habitat, An Altered Reality series were on view at the Wildling Museum in Solvang, California.
 Medow's image Grey Crowned Cranes won the Best Of Show award in the Altered Reality category in NANPA's Showcase 2018 along Two Snowys which received the Judges' Choice Award.
-Both and more are featured in NANPA's publication Expressions 2018.
+Both and more were featured in NANPA's publication Expressions 2018.
 The jurors were George Lepp, Roy Toft and Darrel Gulin.
 She received both a Gold and Portfolio Awards in San Francisco Bay International Photo Show and Night Heron In Tucson was exhibited at the ACCI Gallery, in Berkeley, California, during the San Francisco Bay Month of Photography in September of 2018.
 The Texas Photographic Society featured Burrowing Owls at the ArtWorks Gallery in Austin, Texas and received Honorable Mention from the juror, Roy Flukinger.

 Six prints were featured in Currents 2017 at the Ogden Museum in New Orleans juried by Richard McCabe in conjunction with PhotoNola.
 Tri-Colored Heron And A Skimmer is now part of the Ogden Museum of Southern Art permanent collection.

 Over the years, many of her images have been displayed in galleries across the United States.